← Back to Field Notes

 What an AI can do depends on the model, the context it has access to, and the actions it is allowed to take.

 This explains the differences in experience.
 Cursor feels more capable because it has access to the full project and can apply changes.
 Copilot feels fast but limited because it operates on a small slice of context.
-Chat-based tools feel broad but disconnected because they do not operate directly within your environment.
+Chat-based interfaces feel broad but disconnected because they do not operate directly within your environment.

-Three Factors That Define a Tool
+Three Factors That Define an Interface

 Context access determines what the model can see, whether that is a single file, an entire repository, or external data.
 Action capability defines what the model can do, such as generating text, editing files, or running commands.
 Interaction model describes how you work with the system, whether through chat, inline suggestions, or more structured workflows.